 If you're missing a recent transaction, remember it takes 24 – 72 hours (1 – 3 business days) for payments to process.

-The simplest way to stay on top of your account balance is to pay off your statement balance in full by the given due date.
+The simplest way to stay on top of your credit card balance is to pay off your statement balance in full by the given due date.

 - You'll have more credit available: If you can keep your spending below 30% of your credit card's limit, you'll have more credit available for emergencies and be able to improve your credit score.

 Letting your grace period expire and missing your payment due date is known as carrying a balance.
-It adds your statement balance to your total credit card balance and triggers late fees and interest charges.
+It adds your statement balance to your total credit card balance, triggering late fees and interest charges.

 Credit Card Interest Calculator